Connor12858/Console-Toolkit/README.md

 ## Rename

+Renames all the files in a folder with a given format.

+Renaming requires giving a path and a format name, `File Rename -p 'Path\to\folder'`, which will default to the time format.
+To change the format of the mass renaming we need to add the `-f` argument with a valid format name.
+Running more than once of the same formatting will have no effect on the ordering of the files, everything stays the same.
+This works by "moving" the file to the new path, which means that creation date of the file will become the time that the command was run last on the file.

+### Renaming formats

+`time` - Renames to the time the file was last written to, duplicates get a `(1)` added onwards `number` - Renames to a number from 1 to the last file, no special order for the way it is numbered

+`File Rename -p 'C:\Users\canop\Pictures\new' -f time` will rename all the photos in my new folder to the time they were last written to.
+Photos will be the time and date the picture was taken, or as to when the photo was last edited.
+Text documents will be the date content was last written to.

 ## Purge

 Deletes all the files in a folder, or all files with a certain extension.

-To remove everything use `File Purge -p "Path\to\folder"`, default is to remove everything.
+To remove everything use `File Purge -p 'Path\to\folder'`, default is to remove everything.
 If you do not want to remove everything we can add 1 more argument, `-d false`.
 This will by default remove all documents that end with a .txt extension, to change the extension to delete add `-t png`.
 This would delete everything that ends in .png, **It automatically adds the '.'.
 DO NOT ADD IT.**

-`File Purge -p "C:\Users\canop\OneDrive\Photos" -d false -t jpg` would remove all my .jpg photos but not my .png photos.
+`File Purge -p 'C:\Users\canop\OneDrive\Photos' -d false -t jpg` would remove all my .jpg photos but not my .png photos.
 Highly recommended to always put a " around the path or at least ' so the program will concat it if it contains spaces.

 <br><br>